 - 1 tbsp smoked paprika

-- ½ tsp cayenne pepper
+- 1/2 tsp cayenne pepper

-- ½ tsp salt
+- 1/2 tsp salt

-- ½ cup red wine, divided
+- 1/2 cup red wine

-- 2 tbsp olive oil
+- 3 tbsp olive oil

 - 8 large tortillas

-- ½ cup sour cream or yogurt
+- 1/2 cup sour cream or yogurt

-- ½ cup guacamole
+- 1/2 cup guacamole

-No. 2 | Slice your mushrooms, peppers, and onions and place in separate bowls.
+No. 1 | Pat the beef dry and place in the freezer while you prepare the vegetables.
+Slice mushrooms, peppers, and onions and place in separate bowls.

-No. 4 | Add the mushrooms and cook for 2 minutes, until they start to sweat.
+No. 4 | Return the pan to heat and pour in 1 tbsp olive oil.
+In a small bowl, mix together the chili powder, cumin, paprika, cayenne pepper, salt and half the red wine.
+Pour into the skillet and cook for 30 seconds stirring constantly.
+Add the mushrooms and cook for 2 minutes, until they start to sweat.
 Next add the peppers and onions and cook for 3-4 minutes, stirring often.
 Add the remainder of the red wine and any juices from the resting steak.
 Cook until the wine is evaporated.
 Remove from heat and place in a bowl.
 Wipe the pan with a paper towel.

-No. 5 | Slice the steak into thin strips against the grain.
-To assemble the quesadillas, spread about 3-4 tbsp of cheese on half of the tortilla, top with the vegetable mixture and a few slices of the steak, then cover with additional cheese.
+No. 5 | To assemble the quesadillas, spread about 3-4 tbsp of cheese on half of the tortilla, top with some of the vegetable mixture and a few slices of the steak, then cover with additional cheese.
 Repeat for each of the quesadillas.